 - Female Urinary System Open popup dialog Male Urinary System Anatomy

 - If you have hematuria, your kidneys – or other parts of your urinary tract – allow blood cells to enter your urine.
 Several problems can cause this leak, including:

 Urinary tract infection.
 These occur when bacteria enter your body through the urethra and multiply in your bladder.
-Symptoms may include a persistent need to urinate, pain and burning sensation when urinating, and extremely smelly urine.
+Symptoms may include a persistent need to urinate, Painless and burning sensation when urinating, and extremely smelly urine.
 Blood in urine (hematuria) Treatment in Nizamabad

 In some people, especially the elderly, the only sign of illness may be microscopic blood in the urine.

 Kidney infections (pyelonephritis).
 These can happen when bacteria enter your kidneys from your bloodstream or get to your kidneys from your ureters.
-Signs and symptoms are often similar to bladder infections, although kidney infections are more likely to cause a fever and flank pain.
+Signs and symptoms are often similar to bladder infections, although kidney infections are more likely to cause a fever and flank Painless.

 Almost everyone – including children and teenagers – can get red blood cells in their urine.
 Some of the factors that make this more likely include: